 With value stocks, the investor or trader is looking to capitalise on what they feel is the data not matching the current share price.
 It will generally have a lower share price compared to its peers in the same industry.

-As the market typically has a more negative attitude towards value stocks, they are considered riskier than growth stocks.
-However, the idea when holding value stocks is to keep them for an extended period and wait for the current narrative surrounding the company to fade.
+As the market has a more negative attitude towards value stocks during periods of strong economic growth, they are considered riskier than growth stocks during these times.
+However, the idea when holding value stocks is to keep them for an extended period, collect dividends, and wait for the current narrative surrounding the company to fade.

 What Moves Stock Markets?